Storyflow

 In interiors the terms overlap, but a mood board leans toward feeling, color, and atmosphere, while a concept board adds the reasoning, the spatial intent, and how the pieces work together.
 The practical difference is the rationale: a concept board makes the why explicit.
 A strong interior mood board includes that rationale, which makes it a concept board in everything but name.

-Gather references in Pinterest for free, then build the board in a free tool: Milanote and Canva both have free tiers, and Storyflow's free plan covers unlimited boards, images, and collaboration at $0 with basic AI.
-You can run the entire eight-step process, including the AI-assisted rationale, without paying, and only upgrade if you need more AI or the blueprint library.
+Gather references in Pinterest for free, then build the board in a free tool: Milanote and Canva both have free tiers, and Storyflow's free plan covers unlimited boards, images, and collaboration at $0 with a trial of Storyflow AI (up to 10 generations per period).
+You can run the entire eight-step process, including the AI-assisted rationale, without paying, and only upgrade if you need the 200+ Story Blueprints library (Plus) or more AI and image generation (Pro).

 A good board commits to one direction, includes all six elements, and explains its choices.
 It is sourceable, not just pretty, and it leads with the brief and the rationale.
 The simplest test: a mood board is a decision, not a collage, so if the board does not make the next decision obvious, it is not finished yet.